My Dog Got Skunked, Now What?

 The first thing you should do after your dog is sprayed by a skunk it to check for bites or scratches on their skin.
 “Skunks can carry rabies, so bring your dog to a veterinarian immediately if you find any wounds.
 If your dog’s eyes appear red, swollen, painful, or weepy, rinse them out with cool water,” says Dr. Jennifer Coates, DVM, serves on the advisory board for Pet Life Today.
 Dog owners, here’s how to keep your pet warm this winter.

 Although unlikely, the only health problems your dog will face after being sprayed by a skunk are irritation of the eyes, nose, mouth, or skin.
 In very rare cases, compounds of skunk spray can get absorbed into the bloodstream and damage red blood cells leading to anemia, Dr. Coates says.
-If you know your dog’s smell isn’t from a skunk, these are some medical reasons your dog might smell.

 How to remove the smell